 Yes!
 All our services are based on an hourly rate of service NOT a percentage of the property’s sales price.

 2. How different are your services from those offered by a "Traditional" Agent?

 Although there are major differences between our business and service models, compared to the more typical agent services, in the end, our goals SHOULD be the same.
 How we get you to the finish line, the savings you receive from our hourly rate of services, and the soft benefits of how we use our expertise to drive winning strategies when writing, negotiating, and closing on deals, will be very different from any previous experience you may have had.
 Every action we take is to your complete benefit!
 See how we are like other firms, and how we are so very different: Our Commission FREE versus Commission Based Services.
 Please know that we view charging a consumer a percent of the sales price as "price discrimination"- as it has different people paying different prices for the same work- and to us, that is highly unethical!

 3. How do you get paid?

 Our contact with you is for you to pay us an hourly rate for the work we do for you- not on the sales price of the property.
-Buyers and Sellers save thousands of dollars by hiring us to represent them in the purchase or sale of a home.
+Sellers save thousands in wasted commissions while Buyer save thousands and can receive Tax-Free Cash Rebate.
 Please know that we view charging a consumer a percent of the sales price as "price discrimination"- as it has different people paying different prices for the same work- and we see that as highly unethical!